-Proving that culture and art can fuel business, the Polish booth at the SXSW Trade Show will showcase nine startups, new media and VR companies.
-Discover the best in VR, immersive media and startups from Poland.
+Proving that culture and art can fuel business, the Polish booth at the SXSW Trade Show will showcase eight startups, new media and VR companies.

 SXSW is one of the world's largest events for the international digital and creative economy.
 The festival in Austin, Texas, with an integrated conference and trade show, attracts more than 400,000 visitors from more than 90 countries each year.
 Trend topics on-site include VR/AR, MusicTech, Artificial Intelligence, FinTech, Smart Cities, Design, IoT and HealthTech.
 Keynote speakers in 2018 will include Darren Aronofsky, Lyor Cohen, Melinda Gates and Sadiq Khan.